ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa6/index.md

 Export your notes document as a PDF using Google Docs (under the File menu).
 You'll hand it in under the `pa6-notes` assignment on Gradescope.

-You'll hand in the four `.java` files to the `pa6-code` assignment on Gradescope.
+You'll hand in the two `.java` files with your completed tasks to the `pa6-code` assignment on Gradescope.

 ## Challenges and Extra Practice